ConjurTech/slate/source/includes/rest/_authentication.html.md

 ## Authentication

-As a non-custodian exchange, Switcheo does not use passwords or API keys as we do not have custody of user funds.
+As a non-custodian exchange, Switcheo does not use passwords as we do not have custody of user funds.
 Instead, authentication is done by signing the **request payload** _or_ **blockchain transaction** using the **blockchain-specific** digital signature with the user's private key.

 ### Overview